 That alone should be a compelling reason to always follow up on customer service.
 But, there are even more reasons why you should do so.
-Plus, there are best practices for approaching these customer service follow-up sessions.
+Plus, there are best practices for how to follow-up with customers in the best ways possible.

 Increases likelihood of customers returning